May 19, 2026

 • Debugging schema mismatches or broken joins across complex pipelines.

-One of the biggest advantages of Cortex Code is simple: you don’t have to go through a complex install or a new procurement motion to try it.
+One of the biggest advantages of CoCo is simple: you don’t have to go through a complex install or a new procurement motion to try it.

-For teams that want to go deeper, the Cortex Code CLI brings the same agent into a local shell.
+For teams that want to go deeper, the CoCo CLI brings the same agent into a local shell.
 That means you can embed it into the tools you already use, like VS Code or Cursor, and let it run SQL, inspect schemas, and orchestrate workflows from your terminal.
-Snowflake has even introduced a standalone subscription for the CLI, so teams that aren’t fully on Snowflake yet can still adopt Cortex Code as part of their developer toolkit.
+Snowflake has even introduced a standalone subscription for the CLI, so teams that aren’t fully on Snowflake yet can still adopt CoCo as part of their developer toolkit.

 • Generate and refactor SQL in files and notebooks.